TRIQS/dft_tools/doc/issues.rst

+.. _issues:

 Reporting issues
 ================

 Please report all problems and bugs directly at the github issue page `<https://github.com/TRIQS/dft_tools/issues>`_.
 In order to make it easier for us to solve the issue please follow these guidelines:

 #.
 In all cases specify which version of the application you are using.
 You can
-   find the version number in the file :file:`README.txt` at the root of the application sources.
+   find the version number in the file :file:`CMakeLists.txt` at the root of the application sources.

 #.
 If you have a problem during the installation, give us information about